gvolpe/blog-comments/_posts/2020-11-25-xmonad-polybar-nixos.md

 - XMonad integration to visualize the current window title and workspaces.
 - Dealing with modules that require custom scripts doing it the Nix way.

-Here's my `~/.config/nixpkgs/services/polybar/default.nix`, which runs as a service you can manage via `systemctl`.
+Here's my configuration, which runs as a service you can manage via `systemctl`.

 {% highlight nix %}
 { config, pkgs, ... }: